The DAX (Data Analysis Expression) formula language is one of the key pillars in Power BI.

 First, you need to know the key differences between calculated columns and measures.
 You also need to understand when to use them.

-I also mentioned about the proper naming conventions for your columns, measures, and DAX formulas.
+I also mentioned the proper naming conventions for your columns, measures, and DAX formulas.